 Mercury already provides the appropriate level of filtration to protect the engine from debris.
-The addition of another in-line filter to the system will create a possible flow restriction that can starve the engine(s) of fuel.

-As a precaution, it is advisable to carry extra on-engine filters in case filter plugging from debris in the fuel tank becomes a problem during boating.
+The addition of another in-line filter to the system may create a possible flow restriction that can starve the engine(s) of fuel.
+It is advisable to carry extra onengine filters in case filter plugging from debris in the fuel tank becomes a problem during boating.